TV UNAM: History

 The UNAM began broadcasts on XHUNAM-TV analog channel 60 on December 5, 2000, in Mexico City in order to pave the way for their own television network.
 It broadcast for five years before being renewed in 2005 as a digital-only station, the first in Mexico.

-As part of the project, UNAM's DGTU (Dirección General de Televisión Universitaria or TV UNAM) began the broadcast of TV UNAM on October 24, 2005, on cable and satellite TV systems, including Cablevisión in the Valley of México and satellite TV provider SKY, and later Dish México.
-(As of 2014, TV UNAM is now required carriage for all cable systems in Mexico alongside several other public and cultural stations.)
+Since October 24, 2005, TV UNAM has operated continuously.
+The network was originally known as TEVE UNAM and broadcast on analog Channel 60 (UHF) in the Ciudad Universitaria area of Mexico City, as well as on paid television providers, including Cablevisión in central Mexico and Sky TV.
+In 2016, it rebranded as TV UNAM and expanded its coverage to other cities across Mexico.
+Its programming includes a wide range of content, such as documentaries, live debates, television series, and analysis programs.

 With the help of the government-owned OPMA public television network (now Sistema Público de Radiodifusión del Estado Mexicano (SPR)), it expanded its coverage as an over-the-air digital subchannel.
 TV UNAM is generally on the air daily from 8am to as early as midnight (longer on some nights, especially if there is a movie or concert scheduled).

 Although XHUNAM-TDT continues to operate on digital channel 20 in Mexico City, it has largely been used for experimental transmissions and does not broadcast the programming of TV UNAM to 2017.
 SPR's Mexico City station XHSPR-TDT carries it on channel 20.1 to March 2024.